CSC207-UofT/course-project-javacado-s/phase0/progress_report.md

 Currently, we have implemented the skeleton program from our CRC model and specification developed as a team, with each group member coding one class:
--Rose and Maggie: implemented Event class
+- Rose and Maggie: implemented Event class
--Lucas: implemented EventManager class
+- Lucas: implemented EventManager class
--Faith: implemented Employee class
+- Faith: implemented Employee class
--Zhengdong: implemented Meal class
+- Zhengdong: implemented Meal class
--Karen: implemented CateringSystem class
+- Karen: implemented CateringSystem class
--Zi Xuan: implemented EmployeeManager class
+- Zi Xuan: implemented EmployeeManager class
--all: Main class
+- all: Main class

 Lastly, we have created a plan for what each team member is/will be working on in the coming weeks: